Purpose of the report

 Conduct of the Committee’s review

-The treaty actions reviewed in this report were advertised on the Committee’s website from the date of tabling.
-The Committee received 16 submissions in total.
-A list of submissions received is listed at Appendix A.
+The Treaty action reviewed in this report was advertised on the Committee’s website from the date of tabling.
+Submissions for the Treaty were requested by 20 March 2018.
+The Committee received 69 submissions.

-The Committee held a public hearing into the treaty actions in Canberra on 8 May 2017.
-The transcript of evidence from the public hearings may be obtained from the Committee Secretariat or accessed through the Committee’s website.
-A list of witnesses who appeared at public hearings is at Appendix B.
+The Committee held four public hearings into the Treaty, two in Canberra on 7 May 2018 and 25 June 2018 and one each in Melbourne on 1 June 2018 and Sydney on 15 June 2018.
+The transcripts of evidence from the public hearings may be obtained from the Committee Secretariat or accessed through the Committee’s website listed above.